ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_rtdc_basics.rst

 Working Principle
 =================
-In RT-DC, small objects, such as cells or beads, are flushed through a narrow channel.
+In Real-time deformability cytometry (RT-DC), small objects, such as cells or beads, are flushed through a narrow channel at high speeds.
 The flow profile inside the channel causes hydrodynamic stresses that deform these objects :cite:`Mietke2015`, :cite:`Mokbel2017`.
-For each event (detected object), a bright-field image is recorded.
-Via image analysis, several features can be extracted from this image, such as deformation, projected area, or average brightness.
+For each event (detected object), an image is recorded and analyzed in real-time :cite:`Otto2015`.
+The analysis consists of the extraction of several features from the event images, such as deformation, projected area, or average brightness.
 These features can then be used to identify and characterize sample populations;
 For instance, major blood cells and their pathological